cdluminate/robdml/README.md

 ---------------------------------------------------------------------------------

 You may read robrank/models/autogen/autogen.py for more detail on the combinations.
+Unfortunately such flexibility resulted in 1800 possible model configurations, where most of them are not working and not used in by the paper.
 Meh...
 I understand that the code can be improved to simplify this, because there are too many unused leftover code from early exploration of this work.
 ```